eli32-vlc/ip-logger/README.md

 1. Install docker

+2. Open a terminal/powershell

-2. Run ```docker build -t loggify . ```
+3. Run ```docker build -t loggify . ```

-3. Log in to Discord, create a new server, and generate a webhook for that server
+4. Log in to Discord, create a new server, and generate a webhook for that server

-3. Run
+5. Run
 ```
 docker run -d -p 80:8080 --name loggify \
   -e URL_SHORTENER_USERNAME='admin' \